epbsantos/v0-bt5-vue/README.md

-## Como começar
+## Get Started

-Crie um novo repositório a partir do modelo e use seu gerenciador de pacotes favorito para instalá-lo.
-Utilizando NPM os comandos são:
+Make a new repository from the template and use your favorite package manager to install it.
+Mine is NPM and the commands are:

 ### Install